andrewharmellaw/facilitating-software-architecture/site/buy.markdown

     <li><a href="https://amzn.to/3YLPgIU" target="_blank" rel="noopener noreferrer">Download <strong>Kindle</strong></a></li>
   </ul>
   <h3>O'Reilly Platform</h3>
-  But there's much, much more.
+  But there's so much more.
 You can access the book on the O'Reilly platform (soon to include quizzes), take my hands on-training, and also check out the further resources elsewhere on this site.
 (I'm already planning to add more content, based on the awesome feedback I keep getting.)
   <ul class="downloads">
     <li><a href="https://learning.oreilly.com/library/view/facilitating-software-architecture/9781098151850/" target="_blank" rel="noopener noreferrer">Read <strong>online</strong></a></li>
     <li><a href="https://learning.oreilly.com/live-events/architecture-decision-making-by-example/0636920080767/" target="_blank" rel="noopener noreferrer">Train <strong>with me</strong></a></li>